xcat2/confluent-docs/docs/miscellaneous/sshdesign.md

 HostbasedUsesNameFromPacketOnly yes
 ```

-The latter permits the client to specify it's own name, rather than relying on reverse DNS.
+The latter permits the client to specify its own name, rather than relying on reverse DNS.
 This means that the client node will do the equivalent of `getent hosts <ip of client nic>` and that result will be the name seen by
 the server.

 ## ssh client configuration changes for host based authentication